nicolastrafenchuk/playwright/docs/docker/README.md

 # Running Playwright in Docker

-[Dockerfile.bionic](Dockerfile.bionic) is a playwright-ready image of playwright.
+[Dockerfile.bionic](Dockerfile.bionic) is a playwright-ready image of Playwright.
 This image includes all the dependencies needed to run browsers in a Docker container, including browsers.